oriflamms/Artificial-Palaeography-Workshop/README.md

 	note = {doctorat; thèse de doctorat},
 }

+The ground-truth information and a concordance in the order of files between the outputs of V. Christlein and C. Tensmeyer are contained in a separate CSV file.

 ```
+### Explorer3D

 The \Explorer3D\ folder contains the same matrices formatted for the use in the Explorer3D software, that was used for the original publication.